 As you just read, for some people going too low carb for too long could impact fertility.
 Alterations in sex hormones can lead to problems with ovulation and irregular periods.
 This is one of the reasons why most experts won't recommend super low-carb diets for women trying to get pregnant.

-A review article examining the impact of low carb diets on fertility for women in larger bodies noted improved hormone balance that could support fertility, especially for those with PCOS.
+A review article8 examining the impact of low carb diets on fertility for women in larger bodies noted improved hormone balance that could support fertility, especially for those with PCOS.
 However, the authors mention in the conclusion that it's unclear how long a person should follow a low-carb diet.

 A few interesting studies on fertility and carbohydrates point to the importance of the type of carbs a person eats.
-Some research suggests that women who eat more servings of high glycemic carbs (those that quickly raise blood sugar) have a 14 percent lower chance of becoming pregnant than those who eat the smallest amount.
+Some research9 suggests that women who eat more servings of high glycemic carbs (those that quickly raise blood sugar) have a 14 percent lower chance of becoming pregnant than those who eat the smallest amount.

 In the same study, women who ate more fiber—at least 25 grams a day—became pregnant more quickly and had a 13 percent higher chance of getting pregnant compared to those with lower fiber intakes.